Diego-dbo/Dutch_Climate_Crop_Project/Scripts/Nasa_Table/README.md

   UPDATE my-portifolio-434417.Netherlands_Agricultural_and_Meteorological_Data.nasa_table
   SET unit = CASE
-      WHEN variable = 'Earth Skin Temperature' THEN '(C)' WHEN variable = 'Specific Humidity' THEN 'at 2 Meters (g/kg)' WHEN variable = 'Relative Humidity' THEN 'at 2 Meters (%)' WHEN variable = 'Surface Soil Wetness' THEN '(1)' WHEN variable = 'Precipitation Corrected Sum' THEN '(mm)' ELSE 'Unknown'
+      WHEN variable = 'Earth Skin Temperature' THEN '(C)' WHEN variable = 'Precipitation Corrected Sum' THEN '(mm)' ELSE 'Unknown'
   END